MattBubernak/4828_HW03_F15/Questions.md

     return tmp;
    }
 ```
 Retrieve has a similar behavior.
 We lock the same lock, but check a slightly different condition.
-When the size is greater than 0, a product is actually removed, other threds are signaled, and the product is returned.
+When the size is greater than 0, a product is actually removed, other threads are signaled, and the product is returned.

 Here is a snippet of the final output...
 Looks better!